-News moves the stock market.
-While this hypothesis underlies most models of asset pricing, only in recent years has research gotten to the actual heart of this statement.
-Based on large bodies of text, there is now growing evidence that news, or more precisely, the sentimental tone expressed via the news items, carries informational content for price discovery in equity markets that extends beyond the information sets created from past observations and other traditional market variables, such as the Fama French factors (Antweiler and Frank, 2004; Tetlock, 2007, 2010; Cujean and Hasler, 2016; Bommes et al., 2018).
-Separate from this strand, several studies address the predictive role of option price data for stock markets (Dennis and Mayhew, 2002; Pan and Poteshman, 2006; Xing et al., 2010; Stilger et al., 2016).
+What drives price formation on equity markets?
+In the asset pricing literature, two major areas of research have emerged in recent years to investigate this question.
+First, based on large bodies of text, it has been shown that news, or more precisely, the tone expressed in written statements, carries informational content for price discovery that extends beyond the information sets created from past observations and other traditional market variables, such as the Fama French factors (Antweiler and Frank, 2004; Tetlock, 2007, 2010; Cujean and Hasler, 2016; Bommes et al., 2018).
+Second, and separate from this strand, a growing number of studies address the predictive role of option price data for stock markets (Dennis and Mayhew, 2002; Pan and Poteshman, 2006; Xing et al., 2010; Stilger et al., 2016).
 Here the predictive power is attributed to the notion that informed traders maximize the value of their private information about stocks by trading in the option market.
 Leverage and fewer market frictions, as imposed, e.g., by short-sell constraints, create attractive trading incentives and therefore induce demand for particular option contracts, which in turn leads to their predictive content about future asset prices.

 How do we accommodate these different narratives of asset pricing?
-Clearly, apart from private information, investors also derive their outlook for a particular stock partly from public information, such as news or analysts' reports, and could, as they increase their familiarity with it, choose the option market as their preferred marketplace.
-Indeed, Han (2008) reports that sentiment is a driver of variation in index option prices.
-One may therefore conjecture that sentiment influences the equity market and the option market alike and hence the decision to trade in the option market relies upon a mixture of both private and public information.
-Consequently, it is desirable to separate the sentimental component from the private information embedded in option price data.
+Clearly, apart from private information, investors also derive their outlook for a particular stock partly from public information and media-expressed tone, such as news or analysts' reports, and could, as they increase their familiarity with it, choose the option market as their preferred marketplace.
+One may therefore conjecture that news sentiment influences the equity market and the option market alike and hence the decision to trade in the option market relies upon a mixture of both private and public information.
+Consequently, it is desirable to separate the media-expressed tone from the private information embedded in option price data.

-In this work, we study the entire nexus of textual sentiment, option data characteristics, and stock return predictability.
-We employ advanced text analytic tools based on supervised learning methods to distill firm-level sentiment from a large text corpus scraped from NASDAQ news feed channels pertaining to 97 companies of the S&P100 index.
-In a first step, we analyze how trading-hour sentiment impacts three key single-stock option data characteristics, namely implied volatility, out-of-the-money put prices, and the implied volatility skew.
-We establish that both firm-level sentiment as well as the cross-sectional aggregates of firm-level sentiments, i.e., sentiment indices, have a measurable impact on these option data characteristics.
-This augments the observations of Han (2008) made for S&P500 index options.
+It is with these narratives in mind that we study the entire nexus of textual tone, option data characteristics, and stock return predictability in this work.
+We employ advanced text analytic tools based on supervised learning methods to distill firm-level news sentiment from a large text corpus scraped from NASDAQ news feed channels pertaining to 97 major US companies being constituents of the S&P500 index.
+In a first step, we analyze how trading-hour media tone impacts three key single-stock option data characteristics, namely implied volatility, out-of-the-money put prices, and the implied volatility skew.
+We establish that both firm-level media-expressed tone as well as the cross-sectional aggregates of firm-level tone, i.e., tone indices, have a measurable impact on these option data characteristics.